Effective: March 2026Governed by South African LawBinding on Acceptance

 Subscription fees paid in advance are non-refundable for any portion of a billing period already commenced.

 Confidentiality of Client Data and Business Logic: Notwithstanding QuietRise’s right to reuse Underlying IP, QuietRise undertakes not to disclose, reproduce, or transfer any of the Client’s confidential business data, proprietary workflows, trade secrets, or Client-Specific IP to any third party without the Client’s prior written consent, except where required by law.
 The right to reuse Underlying IP is a right over code and architecture, not over the Client’s data or business intelligence.
+These confidentiality obligations survive termination of this Agreement for a period of 3 (three) years from the date of termination.

 No Escrow Obligation: Unless expressly agreed in a separate written escrow agreement, QuietRise is under no obligation to deposit source code into escrow for the benefit of the Client.